 In the competition I asked people to tell me where the following names come from:

-"This name seems especially well suited for the Bowden Cable we came to know in The Eyre Affair, for despite a few reckless rides he took with Thursday (seemingly against his will most of the time), he had a disturbing habit of putting the brakes on at the worst possible times."and Cathy agrees, adding:
+"This name seems especially well suited for the Bowden Cable we came to know in The Eyre Affair, for despite a few reckless rides he took with Thursday (seemingly against his will most of the time), he had a disturbing habit of putting the brakes on at the worst possible times."

 " Although commonly thought of as strong steel cable in rubber sleeving this is really a very complicated knitting stitch that was first created by Xavier Bowden for conjuring wonderful patterns on garments for Dodos."